alvisxp/AWS-MLS/MLOPs.md

 	- all traffic supports TLS/SSL
 	- IAM roles are assigned to SageMaker to give it permissions to access resources
 	- Inter-node training communication may be optionally encrypted
-		- can increase training time adn cost with deep learning
+		- can increase training time and cost with deep learning
 		- AKA inter-container traffic encryption
 		- enabled via console or API when setting up a training job
 - SageMaker + VPC